 “Our cause?”
 Kahs wanted to believe that she was just doing this for the money, but now he knew for sure she was a true believer.
-“Sorry, murdering terrorist cults are not my thing.”
+“Sorry, terrorist murder-cults are not my thing.”

 Mossett nodded.
 From her side, she pulled a sleek, black pistol.
 “That’s too bad.”

 “You’re very smart.
 You have a very bright future in xenoarcheology.
 You can teach us all so much about the Precursors.”
 She gave him a small nod then took a half-step back, her back now straighter and her face more serious.
 “As long as you don’t do anything stupid.
 I don’t want to kill you, but I will if I have to.
 And don’t give me some smarmy, self-righteous retort about how I won’t get away with this, because I already have.”

 Kahs scoffed.
 His muscles vibrated with anger and urgency.
 Whatever she’d found, he couldn’t let her keep it.
 It needed to be studied and learned from, not used to kill people.

 Mossett glanced back and moved onto the first stepping stone.
 The powered vines swung past, less than a pace away.
 “After I’m gone and you get out of here.
 I have one request.
 Stay away from Mahel City.
 Just do me that favor.”

 He glared at her, his gaze hot and furious.
 His heart pounded.
 He could practically feel his skin vibrating from the adrenaline screaming through his veins.

 Behind his Mossett, the twisting vines continued to spark with power, undulating in an almost hypnotic pattern.
 Oblivious to them, she shook her head.
 “Oh, don’t pout.
 At least I didn’t kill you.”